pgmoneta/pgmoneta/doc/manual/hi/03-quickstart.md

 * Update `pgmoneta.conf` with the required settings for your system
 * Enable Transport Layer Security v1.2+ (TLS) for administrator access

-See [Configuration](./CONFIGURATION.md) for more information on these subjects.
+See [Configuration][configuration] for more information on these subjects.

 ## Closing